The American Dream

 Emasculation

-One of the primary violence's the play stages is Mommy's assault on Daddy.
-As with many of Albee's female characters—Martha from Who's Afraid of Virginia Woolf perhaps being the most memorable—Mommy is the consummate "bad mother": sadistic, jealous, greedy, and onward.
-At some level, the play leaves the spectator enthralled with Mommy's sadism: the effect it generates is one of a masochistic submission to her violence.
-The victim of her violence above all is Daddy, whom she infantilizes at every turn.
-Thus, for example, she forces him to echo her story of the beige hat.
-She derides with her exaggerated encouragement when he moves to open the door, pathetically attempting to demonstrate his masculinity.
+One of the primary violence's the play stages is Mommy's assault on Daddy's masculinity.
+As with many of Albee's female characters—Martha from Who's Afraid of Virginia Woolf perhaps being the most memorable—Mommy is the consummate "bad mother": sadistic, jealous, greedy, and so forth.
+At some level, the play leaves the spectator enthralled with Mommy's sadism: the effect it generates is one of masochistic submission to her violence.
+The victim of her violence above all is Daddy, whom she constantly infantilizes.
+For example, she forces him to echo her story of the beige hat.
+She derides him with her exaggerated encouragement when he moves to open the door, pathetically attempting to demonstrate his masculinity.
 As noted above, she mutilates the "bumble of joy" for his bodily excesses and infantile desires: the Young Man, a negative entity of sorts, is the result.